ckolluru/endothelial-cell-seg/README.md

 `data.py` consists routines to read and write from the `\data` folder. `unet.py` runs the training and testing of the neural network and saves the network weights to a weight file.

 The pre-trained and trained network weights are stored in unet_pretrain.hdf5 and unet_train.hdf5 respectively. `unet-batch-job.slurm` is a script that runs unet.py in `[job (batch) mode](#job-(batch)-mode)`.
 In this case, you don't have to wait for the resources (GPU nodes) if they are not readily available.
+You can run the command `squeue -u <caseID>` to see the status of your jobs.

 ### Running unet.py